facebook/create-react-app/docusaurus/docs/adding-images-fonts-and-files.md

 **It is not required for React** but many people enjoy it (and React Native uses a similar mechanism for images).

-An alternative way of handling static assets is described in the next section.
+An alternative way of handling static assets is described in a later section on [using the public folder](using-the-public-folder.md).

 ## Adding SVGs